What to use this infographic on your website?

-LinkedIn allows you to target professionals based on their traits as well as the company where they work.
+Facebook advertising options on LinkedIn allows you to target professionals based on their traits as well as the company where they work.
 More specifically, you can target by:

 All these segmentation options allow you to target virtually any professional, across any industry.
 For example, you could target analysts working at an advertising agency like Ogilvy.
 You could even go a step further and target marketing analysts working in the respective agency.
 Using the LinkedIn advanced targeting options really provides users with an advanced new way to reach business professionals across virtually any industry.

 The following screenshot was taken in the advanced search settings when conducting a LinkedIn targeting campaign.
 The screenshot shows just how many targeting options are available and how easy the software is to navigate.
 All you need to know is who you want to target and some of their characteristics.